Sued in a Canadian court

 THE FIRST LAWSUIT: The first lawsuit, on behalf of alleged victims of excess use of force by police leading to deaths and injuries, was filed by the firm Leigh Day in 2013 against Barrick’s then-subsidiary, U.K.-based African Barrick Gold plc., and the North Mara Gold Mine ltd. That case was settled out of court in 2015, on behalf of 13 Kuria villagers.

 THE SECOND LAWSUIT: The second lawsuit was brought in 2020, initially on behalf of seven alleged victims of mine security and police providing security to the mine.
-The case was filed against Barrick subsidiaries Acacia Mining PLC and the North Mara Gold Mine Limited by the firm Hugh James.
+The case was filed against Barrick subsidiaries Acacia Mining PLC (later named Barrick TZ Ltd.) and the North Mara Gold Mine Limited by the firm Hugh James.
 Three additional claimants, family members of three men who were allegedly shot dead by mine police, were later added to this case.
-MiningWatch Canada assisted victims in this case, which was settled out of court in March 2024.
+MiningWatch Canada assisted victims in this case, which was settled out of court in March 2024 on behalf of 14 plaintiffs.

 THE THIRD LAWSUIT: In September 2019, Barrick Gold purchased the shares of minority shareholders in Acacia Mining in a $1.2bn buy-out and the company has since had direct management control of the North Mara Gold Mine.
-Now Barrick Gold Corporation is being sued in its home country Canada by 21 claimants for alleged excess use of force by police contracted to provide security services to the North Mara Gold Mine leading to deaths and injuries of local Kuria peoples.
+On November 23, 2022, Barrick Gold was sued in its home country Canada by 21 claimants for alleged excess use of force by police contracted to provide security services to the North Mara Gold Mine leading to deaths and injuries of local Kuria peoples.
 As the statement of claim notes, these “acts of extreme violence committed by the Mine Police in the service of Barrick in and around the North Mara Mine” include ”killings of five local residents” and “numerous beatings and shootings.”
 These cases all occurred over the initial three years since Barrick had taken direct management control of the mine.
+On February 5, 2024, 11 additional plaintiffs were included under case number CV24007141480000.

 MiningWatch Canada has supported victims and families of victims in the cases filed since 2020.